AJMyers1991/wsjtx-js8call-autogrid/README.md

 - `autogrid_YYYYMMDD_HHMMSS.log`
 - Old log files are automatically deleted (keeps 5 by default)
 - Check log files for detailed error information

+### System Clock Sync Issues
+- **Permission denied**: Make sure you run the script as Administrator (Windows) or with `sudo` (Linux).
+- **Clock not changing**: Check the logs for errors.
+Some systems may require additional permissions or configuration to allow time changes.
+- **Verifying**: After running, check your system clock and the log file for confirmation of successful sync.

 ## Advanced Configuration